Ozark Integrated Circuits Success Story

 SolutionOzark Integrated Circuits proposed creating both a microcontroller and an ultraviolet imager using silicon carbide.
 The two proposals were awarded, totaling $245,000 from the Small Business Innovation Research Program to conduct a feasibility study consisting of a simulation-based design of the products.
 The ultraviolet imager was then selected for funding with $750,000 and is currently being tested.

-ResultsSince acquiring the NASA award for electronics for future Venus missions, Ozark Integrated Circuits won a second award from NASA to create a fabrication process model for the design of complicated circuits that would operate for thousands of hours in very high temperatures.
+ResultsSince acquiring the NASA award for electronics for future Venus missions, Ozark Integrated Circuits won several additional grants from NASA to facilitate further exploration of Venus.
 The company has also won three $155,000 grants from the Department of Energy: two to provide integrated circuits on data collection systems in geothermal wells, and the third to develop ultraviolet sensors for high-energy physics (neutrino detectors).
-Additionally, Ozark Integrated Circuits was awarded a $750,000 award from the U.S. Air Force to work with the University of Arkansas High Density Electronics Center to develop electronics packaging and assembly systems for controls in jet engines that can operate at temperatures up to 300 degrees Celsius.
+Most notably, Ozark Integrated Circuits secured a $1 million grant for research on high-temperature geothermal monitoring technology from the Department of Energy.
+Additionally, Ozark Integrated Circuits was awarded a $750,000 award from the U.S. Air Force to work with them to develop electronics packaging and assembly systems for controls in jet engines that can operate at temperatures up to 300 degrees Celsius.
+According to the Global Rugged IC Market 2018-2022 report, Ozark Integrated Circuits is a leading player in the industry.
+Their success has put their microcontrollers on the International Space Station, and the SiC Ultra Violet Sensor operation collected its first data on May 7th, 2019.

 Read the full case study